Back to Alabama

 Plain English Breakdown

-This bill allows retired state employees who have been retired for at least a year to return to work without losing their retirement benefits, but they must commit to working for three years and pay a percentage of their earnings towards administrative costs.
+This bill allows retired state employees who have received benefits for at least one year to return to work without an annual income limit, provided they commit to a three-year job and pay a fee set by the Board of Control.

 What This Bill Does